lchop/Cpp_guide/C++.md

 ### Arrays

-A collection of elements, a way to represent a
+A collection of elements, a way to represent a collection of variables.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDIzMjI5NDYsLTE4Nzk3MTQzMTIsLT
+eyJoaXN0b3J5IjpbMTU4ODM3ODE0MCwtMTg3OTcxNDMxMiwtMT
-E0MjI3Mjk2OTIsLTY2MjczNDUyMCw0MTM2ODU2MzMsLTE5MjUz
+QyMjcyOTY5MiwtNjYyNzM0NTIwLDQxMzY4NTYzMywtMTkyNTM5
-OTcyNzRdfQ==
+NzI3NF19
 -->